Specialties: Postpartum Depression, Pumping, and Natural Births

 Abby Campen is the mother to a beautiful little girl and two furry babies.
 She holds doula certification with Birth Boot Camp and has passion for helping families transition into their new phase of life.
 She has experience with exclusively breastfeeding, pumping while working full time and overcoming the associated challenges, baby wearing, and postpartum depression.

 Not accepting inquires for birthdays until 2019.
 Abby offers support at the Deluxe and Basic levels.

 Abby lives in Newnan, 45 minutes south of downtown Atlanta, and serves the metro area in-between: Fayetteville, Peachtree City, etc. She can also easily get to Columbus and Macon.
 Her meeting location is Central Library - Coweta Public Library System, 85 Literary Lane, Newnan, GA 30265.
-Abby supports birthdays at the following hospitals:

 Get To Know Abby